suaefar/zero-delay-audio-codec/README.md

 - Tuning default parameters (*still* improvements)
 - Adding documentation (done for now, may add on demand)
 - Implementation in C (not started, planned this winter)
-- Check out WAVPACK-stream if you are looking for a production-ready solution now
+- Check out WAVPACK-stream or Opus if you are looking for a production-ready solution now

 ## Short description